NiceGitTeam/Web/docs/self-managed-gitlab.md

 Self-Managed GitLab environments typically have their own domain, for example `gitlab.mycompany.com` or similar.
 Please replace `<mydomain>` in the instructions below with the relevent domain for your environment.

+For information about NiceGit generally, please see our [Technical FAQs](/tech-faqs)

 * This will become a table of contents (this text will be scrapped).
 {:toc}